 All information relating to a child's SEN is kept in a locked cupboard in the Headteacher's office.
-We follow the requirements set out in the Data Protection Act 1998 and pass information on to other professionals only after permission has been sought.
+We follow the requirements set out in the Data Protection Act 1998 and pass information on to external professionals only after permission has been sought.
+Permission has to gained to discuss the children in the Autumn term before a SEND planning meeting.